 Neither is good, but canceling the orders can be even worse.
 All of this could have been avoided by paying attention to prices on all live listings.

-Sellers don’t pay much attention to the quantities that they show as available.
-Customers then place orders for more units than the seller actually has available to fulfill, and the seller is forced to cancel orders or delay shipments while he acquires more inventory.
+New sellers may not pay much attention to the quantities they show as available.
+Customers then place orders for more units than the seller actually has available to fulfill, and the seller is forced to cancel orders or delay shipments while they acquire more inventory.

-Both late shipping and order cancellations are big strikes against a seller, new or existing – and may cause a seller to get his account suspended or closed by Amazon.
+Both late shipping and order cancellations are big strikes against a seller, new or existing—and may cause a seller to get their account suspended or closed by Amazon.

-Furthermore, each bad customer experience could result in a piece of negative feedback from a customer, where each piece of negative feedback also counts as a separate strike against the seller.
+Furthermore, each bad customer experience could result in a piece of negative customer feedback, and each piece of negative feedback also counts as a separate strike against the seller.

-It is worth noting that for many new sellers on Amazon, they are initially amazed by how much customer traffic there can be on their Amazon listings.
+It is worth noting that many new sellers on Amazon are initially amazed by how much customer traffic they get on their Amazon listings.
 This higher-than-expected traffic can result in a lot more sales than the seller expected.